openstack-archive/fuel-specs/specs/7.0/node-custom-attributes.rst

 that are characterized by specified parameters.
 Labels enable users to map their own organizational structures onto node list.

+As a side effect, labels may be used by Fuel plugins to provide node-specific attributes.

 Proposed change
 ===============